GigglyCode/GigglyCode/README.md

 # GigglyCode
 A programing language, created by SohamTilekar for learning C++.

-# Warning ⚠
-The Language Is Curently in the parsing Stage.
+The language is currently in the lexer stage of development.

 # Goal
 The goal of this programming language is to allow inter-operability between languages by having support inlining Python and C code (other programming languages might be supported as well).